 - Metrics (5 points): Indicate the metrics used to measure (a) progress and (b) success.

 - Performance (15 points): Document and quantify cost and performance benefits.
 This should include the Return on Investment of the Project and changes in the value of metrics identified in the previous criteria (i.e., Section 2, Number 5).

 - Strategy (10 points): Outline how the success of this effort supports the organizational strategy as described in Section 1, Item 3.

 Section 4 - Knowledge Transfer

-- Lessons Learned (10 points): Describe the efforts to share lessons from this effort with other internal organizations.
+- Lessons for the Future (15 points): Describe the efforts to share lessons from this effort with other internal organizations.
 Identify best practices employed / developed.

 - Knowledge Transfer (5 points): Indicate how this initiative can be transferred to other organizations, and specify the likely candidates for the transference.